auliaadil/one-vault/README.md

 # OneVault 🔐

-A secure, local-first Android application for managing your financial bills, passwords, and important files.
+A secure, local-first Android application for managing your financial transactions, passwords, and important files.
 OneVault prioritizes your privacy by storing all data locally on your device with advanced encryption and biometric security.

 ## 📱 Features

-### 💳 Bill Tracker
+### 💳 Transaction Tracker
-- **Smart Bill Management**: Track and organize your bills with categorization
+- **Smart Transaction Management**: Track and organize your transactions with categorization
-- **OCR Scanning**: Scan physical bills using your camera with ML Kit text recognition
+- **OCR Scanning**: Scan physical transactions using your camera with ML Kit text recognition
-- **Account Integration**: Link bills to specific accounts and track balances
+- **Account Integration**: Link transactions to specific accounts and track balances
-- **Attachment Support**: Store bill images for reference
+- **Attachment Support**: Store transaction images for reference
-- **Category Management**: Organize bills with customizable categories
+- **Category Management**: Organize transactions with customizable categories
 - **Rupiah Currency Support**: Optimized for Indonesian currency formatting

 ### 🔑 Password Manager